-Learn how enhancing your company’s digital initiatives can help you improve the customer experience.
+Learn how ramping up your digital presence can help you improve the customer experience.

-In this ever-evolving digital world, it continues to be beneficial and essential for small and mid-sized businesses to ensure their leading marketing, sales, and payment methods match the preferences of consumers.
-According to the 2021 EY Future Consumer Index, 43 percent of consumers say they will do more online shopping than they did before the COVID-19 pandemic.
-But a Digital.com survey found that about a quarter of small retail businesses don’t even have a website.
+In this ever-evolving digital world, it continues to be essential for small- and mid-sized businesses to ensure their marketing, sales, and payment methods match the preferences of consumers.
+By the end of 2023, an estimated one in every five retail sales will be online.
+However a Digital.com survey found that about a quarter of small retail businesses don’t even have a website.

-If that disconnect sounds familiar, it may be time to examine opportunities to improve your company’s digital marketing, digital payment acceptance (which can account for anything from credit and debit cards to mobile wallet), and loyalty program strategies.
+If that disconnect sounds familiar, it may be time to examine opportunities to improve your company’s digital marketing and social media presence, digital payment acceptance (which can account for anything from credit and debit cards to mobile wallet), and loyalty program strategies.

 1. Sharpened marketing efforts